-Ecologies of Cultural Production is a research project based in Film Studies within the School of Creative Arts.
+Ecologies of Cultural Production is a research project based in Film within the School of Creative Arts.
 The focus is on career construction in film, television drama and theatre – how do people enter the fields of filmmaking, television drama and theatre-making, and how do they build and develop their careers?

 Through a survey of prominent creative workers (actors, writers, and directors in film, television drama and theatre) the research aims to:

 - understand how creative workers in film, television drama and theatre enter the sector and progress their careers;

 - examine the role of public cultural subsidies in career development;

 - illuminate the extent of career mobility between the film, television and theatre sectors;